panchal/tools/automator/organize/README.md

 Why "Downloads" folder?
 -----------------------

 If you are a mac user, you probably know already.
-If not, don't bother, as automator solution won't help you anyways.

 So what exactly these automator jobs are doing?
 -----------------------------------------------